etgins/weapon_detection_with_transfer_learning/README.md

 <img src="repository_images/YOLOv5%20Structure.png" width="600" >
 </p>

 YOLO (You Only Look Once) divides an image into a grid system, and each grid detects objects within itself.
-They can be used for real-time object detection based on the data streams.
-They require very few computational resources.
+It is a very fast algorithm that can be used for *real-time* object detection based on data streams, while requiring very few computational resources.
 *TODO - add information about YOLO and YOLOv5

 <p align="center">